Dale West

-Dale West (born 1941) is a former award winning and Grey Cup champion defensive back who played in the Canadian Football League for the Saskatchewan Roughriders from 1962 to 1968.
+Dale West (1941 – May 19, 2026) was a Canadian professional football player who was a defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL) from 1962 to 1968.
+He won a Grey Cup with the Roughriders in 1966.
+He was named the Most Outstanding Canadian of the West Division in 1963 and was a three-time CFL All-Star.

+Biography

-A graduate of the University of Regina (after attending the University of Arizona and the University of Saskatchewan on a football scholarship) West joined his hometown Roughriders for a 7-season career.
+A graduate of the University of Regina (after attending the University of Arizona and the University of Saskatchewan on a football scholarship) West joined his hometown Roughriders for a seven-season career.
 Primarily a defensive back, he could punt, kick, return punts and kicks, rush and catch; 6 of his 18 pass receptions went for TDs.
 As a defender he won 3 all-star selections, intercepting 17 passes.
 10 of those came in 1963, when he was selected as runner up for the CFL's Most Outstanding Canadian Award.
 Finally, West was a member of the 'Riders famed 1966 squad, which won Saskatchewan's first Grey Cup championship.
 West made a key interception to set up their first TD.

-After his playing days West became a Roughriders Plaza of Honor inductee (1997) and lives in Regina, where he was program co-coordinator with the Saskatchewan Sports Hall of Fame and Museum and then served three terms as a trustee for the Regina School Division #4.
+After his playing days West became a Roughriders Plaza of Honor inductee (1997) and lived in Regina, where he was program co-coordinator with the Saskatchewan Sports Hall of Fame and Museum and then served three terms as a trustee for the Regina School Division #4.

+West died from cancer in Regina, on May 19, 2026, at the age of 84.